 - 13.11 As we read the provisions of the WCWARP, there is a strong and clear focus on the efficient use of water.
 Policies 15 20 provide for an efficient use of water so that net benefits are derived from its use and are maximised and waste minimised. - 13.12 In particular, Policy 16 requires us to consider whether the exercise of these consents would meet a reasonable use test in relation to both the instantaneous rate of abstraction and the annual volume for take, use, dam or divert.
-As discussed in our evaluation of effects, subject to a reduced annual volume in accordance with Schedule WQN9v2, we are satisfied that the rates and annual volumes reflect an efficient and effective use of water and that the reasonable use test can be met.
+As discussed in our evaluation of effects, provided that the lower annual volume calculated is adopted in accordance with Policy 16(c)(ii), we are satisfied that the rates and annual volumes reflect an efficient and effective use of water and that the reasonable use test can be met.